 Recall from earlier that the Smalltalk System Browser only allowed for focusing on a single method at a time6.

-This Canvas is also infinitely scrollable and zoomable, so in a view like this I can keep notes related to the parts of the task I’m working on unconstrained by the size of my screen.
+This Canvas is also infinitely scrollable and zoomable, *Canvas has grouping functionality that I’m not showing here but would be useful if I’m working on multiple separate tasks. so in a view like this I can keep notes related to the parts of the task I’m working on unconstrained by the size of my screen.
 A Canvas can even include another Canvas if that structure would work better.

 If I want to focus on an editor card, I can zoom until it fills the screen, or I can zoom back a little to see the related parts of the task I’m working on, or all the way out to a bird’s eye view.